rdewolff/temple/README.md

 - list of properties like $render.ns that we can use
 - component event list (init, etc..?)
 - understand client vs server side rendering
+- schema illustrating derby, components, etc... one image = 1000 words :)
+- component interaction : use the model? exchange other info?
+- do component share JS like jQuery?
+- how to use other external JS libs?
+Can I include them in my views?
+Should I "browserify" them?

 ## Mail to Derby.js Google group